Games Genie

 September 24, 2025

-This guide highlights Nintendo Switch co-op games where the story genuinely benefits from playing together.
-It’s for pairs or small groups who want shared plotlines, not just score chasing.
+This guide highlights Nintendo Switch co-op games where the story genuinely benefits from playing together—not just score chasing.
 We ranked entries using narrative strength, how tightly cooperation advances the story, replay value, ease-of-use features, and Switch-specific performance, with a small nod to indie innovation.
-You’ll find our top 10 picks, plus five honorable mentions.
-Each game entry features a detailed explanation of why we scored it as we did, along with technical and practical information you might want to read before deciding on you next game.
+You'll find our top 10 picks plus five honorable mentions.
+Each game entry features detailed reasoning for its score, along with technical and practical information to help you decide on your next game.

 This article is part of our guide on the Best Nintendo Switch Co-Op Games